 Learning how to grow cilantro takes a little knowledge.
-Learning when to plant cilantro seeds is key to growing cilantro and getting the most from your cilantro harvest.
+And learning when to plant cilantro seeds is key to growing cilantro successfully to get the most from your cilantro harvest.

-What is Coriander?
-It is actually another name for cilantro seeds and these seeds are used as a culinary herb in many International Dishes.
+Coriander is actually another name for cilantro seeds and these seeds are used as a culinary herb in many international dishes.

 Growing cilantro should be done in early Spring and Fall when the weather is cool.
 This plant flourishes with cool nights and sunny days.

 Cilantro can even withstand a slight frost especially if the leaves are covered.
 However, growing cilantro in hot weather causes it to bolt to flowers.
 Also, some say transplanting cilantro is not ideal for this plant, so it may be best to sow seeds where you want them to grow.

 Cilantro is similar to parsley in taste as well as in appearance only with a more citrus like flavor.
 Cilantro plants will grow to about 2 feet in height.